avo-hq/docs.avohq.io/docs/3.0/fields/boolean_group.md

 It's useful when you have something like a roles hash in your database.

 ### DB payload example
-Example of a boolean group object stored in the database.
+An example of a boolean group object stored in the database:

 ```ruby
 {
   "admin": true,